-The Indianpolis cars featured slim bodywork that was off-set in relation to the wheels.
-The bodywork was designed by French avaiation engineer Bechereau and made by Lavocat & Marsaud.
-Although the Indianapolis cars showed much promise, especally during corners, the Bugattis couldn’t keep pace with the Mercedes and American cars.Four cars eventually broke down, with the fifth car finishing near the back.
+The Indianapolis cars featured slim bodywork that was offset in relation to the wheels.
+The bodywork was designed by French aviation engineer Bechereau and made by Lavocat & Marsaud.
+Although the Indianapolis cars showed much promise, especially during corners, the Bugattis couldn’t keep pace with the Mercedes and American cars.Four cars eventually broke down, with the fifth car finishing near the back.

 Like the Type 30 roadcar, the Type 29/30 also featured hydraulic front brakes.